openconfig/grpctunnel/doc/grpctunnel_design.md

     server.
 1. The tunnel server forwards a request through the register stream.
 1. If the tunnel client can handle this request, it will do 2 things:
-    1.  create a new tunnel stream to the server, and
+    1.  create a new tunnel stream to the tunnel server, and
-    1.  call the client defined handler on the stream.
+    1.  call the tunnel client defined handler on the stream.
 1. The tunnel server will accept and return the stream.

 More detail can be found in the [server section](#server) below.